Results 1 to 8 of 8

 This is the other part of 5-speed swapping your A4 that just doesn't plug in.
 The Tiptronic transmission has a "Multifunction Range Switch" that takes care of switching the reverse lights on, among many other things.
 The 5-speed cars have just a simple switch that is internal to the transmission to handle reverse light activities.
 As you can imagine, the connectors are completely different, not to mention all the extra wires in the Tiptronic plug.

-NOTE: This DIY is only directly applicable to 2000 model year cars after VIN 8D-Y-200 001, and 2001+ cars (even B6's!).
-The earlier cars use a different Multi Function Switch connector, so it will be slightly different, but still absolutely possible.
+**NOTE: This DIY was initially written for 2000 model year cars after VIN 8D-Y-200 001, and 2001+ cars (even B6's!).
+The earlier cars use a different Multi Function Switch connector, so please reference the photo and notes at the end for specific wiring details for the early cars.
+All of the steps are steps are basically the same, except interfacing with the factory connector.

 Again, I will separating this DIY into 2 "phases".
 Wait, no I'm not.
 Forget the phases, they were stupid.
 Onward.